kprecise/epl-team-search-redux/README.md

-# EPL Team Search App (React, Webpack 4, The SportsDB API, Reactstrap, SASS and Autoprefixer)
+# EPL Team Search App V2 (React, Redux, Webpack 4, The SportsDB API, Reactstrap, SASS and Autoprefixer)
-This is a customised front end boilerplate using Webpack 4
+This is V2 of my EPL Team Search App.
+This version uses a Redux store with middleware rather local state to pass data to components

+## Redux
+Redux with middleware is used to record actions and dispatch relevant data to components

 ## Webpack (Compiled CSS with autoprefixer)
 This is already configured to compile SASS to CSS and to apply autoprefixing to the CSS